 Founded in 2016 by Chris Champion, the company takes a holistic approach to security, covering all angles to keep data, finances and reputation intact.

 That can involve anything from offering advice on the latest in detection and protection devices and software to awareness and training to help make your staff aware of the very real threats that exist these days and support them to fend off cyber attacks.

 Within any organisation the weakest link in cyber security can be the staff.
 Champion Information Services has partnered with a comprehensive e-learning platform that makes learning about cyber security fun and enjoyable, encouraging staff to relate to the subject matter while retaining information.

-Chris said: “We looked at what was needed and found that cyber security knowledge was a big thing missing for a lot of organisations.
+“We looked at what was needed and found that cyber security knowledge was a big thing missing for a lot of organisations.
 From there, we partnered with several different leading companies to put together a comprehensive package that will keep our clients safe, secure and protected.
 We also work closely with clients to ensure they can be accredited to Cyber Essentials status swiftly and correctly, something that gives them peace of mind that their systems are as safe as possible and indicates that they take digital security seriously.”

 So what is cyber security?

 Cyber security is the means by which individuals and organisations reduce the risk of becoming victims of cyber attacks; it is the mechanism and practices that are put in place to reduce threats.

 It is the knowledge that as an organisation you have done everything that you can to ensure your data, your customers’ data, financial information and reputation are kept away from criminals.
 The function of having cyber security is the protection of any and all devices that you use both online and offline; it is used to minimise the risk of damage and theft of data or allowing access to vast amounts of personal data held by the organisation.